hailmikhail/FUS_wiki/Controller-bindings-guide.md

 ## General

 These bindings are for general gameplay.
+Note that the touchpads not only work for VRIK using the Valve Index controllers but also the reverb G2.

 ![image](https://github.com/Kvitekvist/FUS/blob/main/images/Bindings_general_Vanilla.png)